This post was originally published in February 2024. It was updated with new photos and instructions in April 2025.

 Gluten Free Taco Seasoning Recipe

-If your family is anything like ours, tacos are on a steady rotation for weeknight dinners.
+If your family is anything like ours, gluten-free tacos are on a steady rotation for weeknight dinners.
 They’re easy, delicious, and everyone loves them.
-They can be customized a million ways, and the come together in under 30 minutes.

-Add this homemade gluten free spice mix to your spice cabinet and you’ll always be ready for Taco Tuesday.
+Keep a homemade spice mix on hand and you’ll always be ready for Taco Tuesday!

 You also might like these recipes for chicken fajitas, gluten-free enchiladas, slow-cooker pinto beans, gluten-free enchilada sauce and our favorite sweet pork tacos.